Prashant-Gotra/Stock-Alert/README.md

 ﻿# Stock-Alert
-• A NodeJSappthatfetchesstockprice&givesalertonslackchannel.
+• A NodeJS app that fetches stock price & gives alert on slack channel.
-• BuildusingSlackAPIs,IncomingWebhooks,Blocks.
+• Build using SlackAPIs, Incoming Webhooks, Blocks.